 - Have trouble falling asleep or staying asleep

-- Feel easily tired or tired all the time
+- Tire easily or feel tired all the time

 - Have a hard time swallowing